The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Abstract

 \section{Abstract}

 Despite its real-world significance, model performance on tabular data remains underexplored, leaving uncertainty about which model to rely on and which prompt configuration to adopt.
 To address this gap, we create \benchmark{}, a benchmark for Table Reasoning and Robustness, measuring model performance and robustness on table-related tasks.
 The benchmark includes $10$ datasets that cover different types of table reasoning capabilities across varied domains. \benchmark{} goes beyond model performance rankings, and is designed to reflect whether models can handle tabular data consistently and robustly, across a variety of common table representation formats.
 We present a leaderboard as well as comprehensive analyses of the results of leading models over \benchmark{}.
 Our results reveal a striking pattern of brittle model behavior, where even strong models are unable to perform robustly on tabular data tasks.
-Although no specific table format leads to consistently better performance, we show that testing over multiple formats is crucial for reliably estimating model capabilities.
+We further find that no single table format consistently yields superior performance.
+However, evaluating models across multiple formats is essential for a reliable assessment of their capabilities.
 Moreover, we show that the reliability boost from testing multiple prompts can be equivalent to adding more test examples.
-Overall, our findings show that reasoning over table tasks remains a significant challenge\footnote{ \href{https://crfm.stanford.edu/helm/torr/v1.0.0/}{ToRR leaderboard at HELM}}\footnote{\href{https://github.com/IBM/unitxt/blob/main/prepare/benchmarks/torr.py}{ToRR code at unitxt}}.
+Overall, our findings show that reasoning over table tasks remains a significant challenge.
+The leaderboard, data and code are publicly available.